michaelbZA/my-website/content/posts/fc-series/02-finance-bean-counter-to-business-partner.md

 1. **Steward**: Preserving assets, ensuring compliance
 2. **Operator**: Running efficient finance operations
 3. **Strategist**: Helping to shape overall strategy and direction
-4. **Catalyst**: Instilling a financial approach and mindset across the organization
+4. **Catalyst**: Instilling a financial approach and mindset across the organisation

 Traditional controllers excel at the first two faces but must develop competencies in the latter two to truly function as business partners.
 As noted in Deloitte's research, high-performing finance teams spend approximately 60% of their time on strategist and catalyst activities, compared to just 30% for average teams.